Libya's Jibril beats Islamists in vote, no majority

 Speculation is growing that Jibril, who did not run as a candidate in the polls himself, could emerge from the process as Libya’s next leader - potentially as president if a new constitution chooses that form of government.

-Though the elections suggest a weaker performance for political Islam in Libya, Jibril, 60, and other candidates are conservatives who have rejected being labeled as secular.
+Though the elections suggest a weaker performance for political Islam in Libya, Jibril, 60, and other candidates are conservatives who have rejected being labelled as secular.

 Already a conservative country, the election outcome is unlikely to herald a new era of liberal reforms in a country where alcohol is already banned and most women are veiled.